-After the completion of 120 working days of service, an employee may be eligible to receive a merit increase in an amount determined annually by the Board, and again yearly, from that date.
+After the completion of 120 working days of service, an employee may be eligible to receive a merit increase in an amount determined by budget constraints.
 MERIT INCREASES ARE NOT AUTOMATIC.
 THEY MUST BE EARNED.
 These and other salary increases as deemed necessary, must be approved by the Chief Executive Officer.
 Salary caps may be established for each position in the Corporation by the Chief Executive Officer, taking into consideration budget constraints and other pertinent information.
-Additional wage stipends/bonus payments may be given for cause, thru payroll, only after approval of the Chief Executive Officer.
+Additional wage stipends/bonus payments may be given for cause, through payroll, only after approval of the Chief Executive Officer.